TITLE 360 STATE SEED COMMISSIONER

 (3) The state seed commissioner may consult with the director of the Indiana department of agriculture or the superintendent of the state police regarding an abeyance.

 (4) Failure to be a grower and to not be licensed is subject to a late fee of $750 plus any applicable licensing fees payable to the state seed commissioner.

 (5) A knowing or intentional violation, as in (2) above [subdivision (2)], is not a negligent violation and may be subject to either IC 15-15-13-19 or IC 15-15-13-20.

 (6) Failure to pay civil penalties within the period ordered by the seed commissioner shall result in a revocation of a license or the nonrenewal of a license, if a license is up for renewal.

 SECTION 67.
 Failure to cooperate with an audit, records check, inspection, taking of a sample, lawfully initiated by the state seed commissioner may result in one (1) or more of the following actions taken by the state seed commissioner:

 (2) Probable cause inspection of the property(s) where licensed activities are presented to the state seed commissioner as part of the license application.

-(4) Destruction of the crop by order of the state seed commissioner based on violation of this rule [document] and failure to comply with an order.
+(4) Disposal of the crop by order of the state seed commissioner based on violation of this rule and failure to comply with an order.